About the Journal

 1. Plagiarism and self-plagiarism are not allowed.

 4. Proper acknowledgment of the work of others must always be given.
-Authors should cite publications that have been influential in determining the nature of the reported work.
+Authors should cite publications that have influenced the nature of the reported work.

-Working Process:
+Working Process